Domestic Violence and Child Custody in Colorado

 The court can also impose certain requirements on the alleged abuser, such as a requirement to undergo a domestic violence evaluation and treatment or a requirement that the party is restricted from drinking alcohol or using controlled substances before and during their parenting time, etc.

-The attorneys at Knies, Helland & McPherson are experienced in representing parents who are accused of domestic violence.
-Call us today for more information at 719-626-8530.
+The Colorado Springs divorce attorneys at Knies, Helland & McPherson are experienced in representing parents who are accused of domestic violence in Colorado.
+Contact us online or call us for more information at 719-626-8530.